 You are receiving this message because your presence is requested at the first meeting of the Executive Council, Panem’s newest governing body.
 The information that will be shared with you in this letter and in committee is not to be shared with anyone else.
 Failure to comply will result in your removal from the council and immediate execution.

 This council includes both Capitol and District born citizens of Panem in an attempt to decrease the divide that previously existed within our state.
 Each of you has been tasked with representing the interests of your assigned region.
 The point of this committee is to ensure the equal prosperity of all Panem.
 I’m sure you have all heard the news that following the success of the Second Rebellion it was decided that another Games would be held, this time with the children of Capitol elites, News of this decision travelled quickly and most of Panem rejoiced at the thought of justice being served to the elites who controlled their lives for so long.
 However, there are reports that the great opposition to the newest Games is sparking a movement in the Capitol.
 Not much is known but certain capitol elites looking to gain favor with the new government have admitted to being told of secret meetings involving former gamemakers.
-If this opposition mobilizes against you it could mean the end of your government before it truly begins.
+If this opposition mobilizes against you, it could mean the end of your government before it truly begins.

 In addition to the potential insurgency there is still much to correct within the districts and the capitol.
 For years the people of the districts lived in poverty and destitution while the capitol thrived.
 They are in need of money, infrastructure improvements, medical supplies and anything else that you can think of.
 It’s important that you figure out how to improve the districts in order to keep the people happy.
-If you don’t then you could have more than opposition from the Capitol to deal with.
+If you don’t, then you could have more than opposition from the Capitol to deal with.

 If you don’t act soon then the situation could become dire, people will continue to starve, unemployment will rise, production of vital goods will cease and Panem will crumble to the ashes from which it is rising.
 Before you is the opportunity to create a society based on equity and prosperity for all of Panem’s citizens.
 Do this and you will be rewarded with allegiance and loyalty.
 Like a phoenix from the ashes Panem will rise and flourish.
 Fail and the entire country will turn to dust that blows away in the wind.